Optometry: Bangladesh

 Optometry was first introduced in Bangladesh in 2010 at the Institute of Community Ophthalmology under the Faculty of Medicine, University of Chittagong.
 This institute offers a four-year Bachelor of Science in Optometry (B.Optom) course.
 As of 2017, there are 200 graduate optometrists in Bangladesh.
 The association that controls the quality of optometry practice across the country is the Optometrists Association of Bangladesh, which is also a country member of the World Council of Optometry (WCO).

 In 2018, Chittagong Medical University was established, and the BSc in Optometry course was transferred to this university.

 In Bangladesh, optometrists perform primary eye care like diagnosis and primary management of some ocular diseases, prescribe eye glasses, low vision rehabilitation, provide vision therapy, contact lens practice and all type of orthoptic evaluations and therapies.

-Registration from Government’s Health Ministry is still pending for unknown reason.
+Registration of optometrists by the Ministry of Health remained pending.

 China

-In China, optometric education only began in 1988 at the Wenzhou Medical University.
+In the People's Republic of China, optometric education began in 1988 at the Wenzhou Medical University.
 Since that time, the discipline and the profession have emerged as a five-year, medically based program within the medical education system of China.
-Students in the program receive the highest level of training in Optometry and are provided with the credentials needed to assume positions of leadership in China's medical education and health care systems.
-In 2000, the Ministry of Health formally accepted Optometry as a subspecialty of medicine.
+Students in the program receive the highest level of training in optometry and are provided with the credentials needed to assume positions of leadership in China's medical education and health care systems.
+In 2000, the Ministry of Health formally accepted optometry as a subspecialty of medicine.

 Hong Kong

 The Optometrists Board of the Supplementary Medical Professions Council regulates the profession in Hong Kong.
 Optometrists are listed in separate parts of the register based on their training and ability.
 Registrants are subject to restrictions depending on the part they are listed in.
 Those who pass the examination on refraction conducted by the Board may be registered to Part III, thereby restricted to practice only work related to refraction.
-Those who have a Higher Certificate in Optometry or have passed the Board's optometry examination may be registered to Part II, thereby restricted in their use of diagnostic agents, but may otherwise practice freely.
-Part I optometrists may practice without restrictions and generally hold a bachelor's degree or a Professional Diploma.
+Those who have a Higher Certificate in Optometry or have passed the board's optometry examination may be registered to Part II, thereby restricted in their use of diagnostic agents, but may otherwise practice freely.
+Part I optometrists may practice without restrictions and generally hold a bachelor's degree or a professional diploma.

 There are around 2000 optometrists registered in Hong Kong, 1000 of which are Part I. There is one Part I optometrist to about 8000 members of the public.
 The Polytechnic University runs the only optometry school.
-It produces around 35 Part I optometrists a year.
+It produces around 35 Part I optometrists each year.